arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Monday 09/21/2020 17:30 (UTC)`.
+The last change was detected on `Tuesday 09/22/2020 01:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code